Federal Elections Modernization Act¶

 The Republic benefits either way.
 The Act creates a Congress that better represents the American people, with members who have demonstrated competency, built genuine coalitions, and earned durable support from constituents who chose them with full information.

-If you adapt, you have significant advantages: name recognition, institutional knowledge, existing relationships, constituent service infrastructure, and years to prepare while challengers build from scratch.
+If you adapt, you have significant advantages: name recognition, institutional knowledge, existing relationships, constituent service infrastructure, and three years to prepare while challengers build from scratch.

 If you don't adapt, you will be replaced by someone who did.